-For the game described below, assume that we have chosen a laundry basket, a toy and loo rolls.
+For the game described below, assume that we have chosen a manna, a toy and cardboard rolls.

-Step 2: In the same room of the house, in the same laundry basket, we place some loo rolls and put the toy amongst the loo rolls, in front of our dog.
-The toy remains visible despite the loo rolls.
-As soon as he gives us back/marks his toy, he is rewarded.
+Step 2: In the same room of the house, in the same manna, place some cardboard rolls and put the toy in the rolls, in front of our dog.
+The toy remains visible despite the rollers.
+As soon as he gives us back his toy, he is rewarded.

-Step 3: In the same room of the house, in the same laundry basket, let’s place even more loo rolls and drop the toy into the rolls, in front of our dog.
-The toy is almost immersed in the loo rolls.
-As soon as he gives us back/marks his toy, we reward him.
+Step 3: In the same room of the house, in the same manna, let’s place even more cardboard rolls and drop the toy into the rolls, in front of our dog.
+The toy is almost immersed in the rollers.
+As soon as he gives us back his toy, we reward him.

-Step 4: In the same room of the house, in the same laundry basket, we put the toy in the basket and cover it with loo rolls, in front of our dog.
-The toy is totally immersed.
-As soon as he gives us back/marks his toy, he is rewarded.
+Step 4: In the same room of the house, in the same manna, put the toy and cover it with rollers, in front of our dog.
+The toy is totally immersed in the rollers.
+As soon as he gives us back his toy, he is rewarded.

-Step 5: In the same room of the house, in the same laundry basket, we place some loo rolls and put the toy in them, out of our dog’s sight.
+Step 5: In the same room of the house, in the same manna, place some cardboard rolls and put the toy in the rolls, out of our dog’s sight.
 The toy is visible despite the rollers.
 As soon as he brings us his toy, we reward him.

 When a new parameter creates too much difficulty (out of our dog’s sight for example), we can decrease the level of difficulty of one of the other parameters (less rolls for example).

-Step 6: In the same room of the house, in the same laundry basket, we put the toy and cover it with loo rolls, out of our dog’s sight.
-The toy is totally immersed.
+Step 6: In the same room of the house, in the same manna, put the toy and cover it with rolls, out of our dog’s sight.
+The toy is totally immersed in the rollers.
 As soon as he brings us his toy, we reward him.

-Next steps: start all over again … with new containers (cardboard or suitcase that can be closed, a bush or hedge from the garden, …) or other objects (new toy, wallet, mobile , …).
+Next steps: start all over again … with new containers (cardboard or suitcase that can be closed, a bush or hedge from the garden, …) or other objects (new toy, wallet, GSM, …).

 Learning without pressure